Croquet: Where Wednesday Afternoons Start to Matter

 What if I'm terrible?

 Everyone is, at first.
-Learning something new and watching yourself improve is genuinely satisfying.
+Learning something new and watching yourself improve is satisfying.
 Nobody expects you to be good on day one.